keyvank/tsp/src/1-compute.md

     )
 ```

 Remember how we decided to separate the program and its data into different memory modules?
-In a similar way to how we introduced the Program Counter to track the location of the current instruction, our processor will also have a register called the Data Pointer.
+That means we need another pointer and memory to manage.
+Similar to how we introduced the Program Counter to track the current instruction, our processor will also have a register called the Data Pointer.
 As the name suggests, this register points to a specific cell in the ***data*** memory.
-By default, it is initialized to zero, pointing to the first cell of memory.
+By default, it is initialized to zero, pointing to the first memory cell.

 Unlike the `InstructionPointer`, which is automatically incremented on every clock tick, the `DataPointer` usually remains unchanged.
-Its value is only updated when a `FWD` or `BWD` instruction is executed, which increments or decrements the pointer respectively.
-To describe this behavior using multiplexers, we can introduce two input wires, `is_fwd` and `is_bwd`, which indicate whether the current instruction is `FWD` or `BWD`.
+Its value is updated only when a `FWD` or `BWD` instruction is executed, which increment or decrement the pointer, respectively.

+To describe this behavior using multiplexers, we can introduce two input signals, `is_fwd` and `is_bwd`, which are provided by the `Decoder` module and indicate whether the current instruction is FWD or BWD.

-From these signals, we can derive an intermediary signal `is_fwd_bwd` that indicates whether the current instruction modifies the data pointer at all.
-If neither instruction is active, the data pointer should retain its previous value.
-We can also define a `data_pointer_next` signal that stores `data_pointer + 1` when `is_fwd` is high, and `data_pointer - 1` otherwise.
+From these signals, we can derive an intermediate signal `is_fwd_bwd` that indicates whether the current instruction modifies the data pointer at all.
+If neither instruction is active, the data pointer retains its previous value.
+We can also define a `data_pointer_next` signal that holds `data_pointer + 1` when `is_fwd` is high, and `data_pointer - 1` when is_bwd is high.

 ```
 IsFwdOrBwd = IsFwd | IsBwd